 \subsection{Implementation and Computational Details}

 The methods developed in this work are denoted as FNS-IP-EOM-CCSD*, FNS-IP-EOM-CCSD(T)(a)*, and FNS-IP-EOM-CCSD(T)(a).
-They have been implemented in the development version of our in-house quantum chemistry software, BAGH\cite{duttaBAGHQuantumChemistry2025_a}.
+These methods have been implemented in the development version of our in-house quantum chemistry software, BAGH\cite{duttaBAGHQuantumChemistry2025_a}.
 The package is primarily written in Python, with performance-critical components optimized in Cython and Fortran.
-BAGH features interfaces with PySCF\cite{pyscf1, pyscf2, pyscf3}, GAMESS-US\cite{gamess}, socutils\cite{wangXubwaSocutils2025_a}, and DIRAC\cite{DIRAC2025}.
+BAGH provides interfaces to PySCF\cite{pyscf1, pyscf2, pyscf3}, GAMESS-US\cite{gamess}, socutils\cite{wangXubwaSocutils2025_a}, and DIRAC\cite{DIRAC2025}.
 The X2CAMF-HF calculations are carried out using the socutils package through its integration with BAGH.
 Additionally, the FNS-IP-EOM-CCSDT method has been implemented to facilitate direct comparison with the aforementioned methods.

-Fig.~\ref{fig:flow_chart} provides a schematic representation of the complete computational workflow, detailing the construction of the FNS space and the subsequent evaluation of the electron correlation effects.
-The figure presents a sequential overview of the algorithmic procedure employed by all methods described above with the respective colour code.
-The IP-EOM-CCSD(T)(a)$^\ast$ and IP-EOM-CCSD(T)(a) approaches employ an identical ground-state coupled-cluster treatment and differ only in the formulation of the Hamiltonian transformed by similarity ($\bar{H}$), and subsequent EOM calculations.
+Fig.~\ref{fig:flow_chart} provides a schematic representation of the complete computational workflow, detailing the construction of the FNS space and the subsequent evaluation of electron correlation effects.
+The figure presents a sequential overview of the algorithmic procedure employed by all methods, with corresponding color coding.
+The IP-EOM-CCSD(T)(a)$^\ast$ and IP-EOM-CCSD(T)(a) approaches employ identical ground-state CC treatments and differ only in the form of the similarity-transformed Hamiltonian ($\bar{H}$) and subsequent EOM calculations.
 In contrast, IP-EOM-CCSD(T)(a) and IP-EOM-CCSDT share the same $\bar{H}$ construction and EOM framework.
 Finally, EOM-CCSD$^\ast$ and EOM-CCSD(T)(a)$^\ast$ utilize identical $\bar{H}$ and EOM operators but differ in the underlying ground-state correlation treatment.
-All the calculations in this study were performed using CD-X2AMF Hamilotonian unless specifically mentioned otherwise.
-The frozen core approximation has been employed for all the calculations in this work.
+All calculations in this study were performed using the CD-X2CAMF Hamiltonian, unless stated otherwise.
+The frozen-core approximation was employed throughout.